DevExpress/testcafe/docs/articles/documentation/getting-started/README.md

 ## Creating a Test

 TestCafe allows you to write tests using TypeScript or JavaScript (with its modern features like `async/await`).
-By using TypeScript to write your TestCafe tests, you get the advantages of strongly-typed languages such as: rich coding assistance, painless scalability, check-as-you-type code verification, and much more.
+You get all the advantages of strongly-typed languages like rich coding assistance, painless scalability, check-as-you-type code verification, etc., by using TypeScript to write your TestCafe tests.
 For more information about writing tests in TypeScript, see [TypeScript Support](../test-api/typescript-support.md).

-To create a test, create a new .js or .ts file anywhere on your computer.
+To create a test, create a new .js or .ts file.
-This file must have a special structure: tests must be organized into fixtures.
+This file must have a special structure - tests must be organized into fixtures.

 Firstly, import the `testcafe` module.